 The bigger picture

 When it comes to college, students are thinking with their hearts.
 Parents should be thinking with their heads.
-Have a serious discussion about finances.
+Have a serious discussion about college and finances.
 Decide how much you can afford to pay, how much you expect your student to pay, and also encourage applying for scholarships to supplement those figures.

 Use loan repayment calculators to get an idea of how much the loan payments will be after graduation.
 Evaluate the financial aid packages and always consider the best offer, even if it’s disappointing for your child.
 Parents must practice some tough love.
 Disappointments are much easier to deal with than being saddled with debt after graduation.